dannysmith/dasmith/README.md

 # danny.is

+*Notice: This is in the middle of a complete rewrite.*

 This is [danny.is](http://danny.is).
 It's a [Sinatra](http://www.sinatrarb.com/) application that parses [markdown](http://daringfireball.net/projects/markdown/) files and turns them into a simple blog.
 It was thrown together in a day and so is a little rough around the edges.
 Why did I build this instead of using a static site genrator like [Middleman](http://middlemanapp.com/)?
 Well, for a number of reasons:

 * I want *absolute* control over everything.
 I'm not a fan of magic unless I understand it.